Automattic/woocommerce-payments/includes/core/README.md

 ### Services

-WooCommerce Payments contains a comprehensive set of internal services, but as explained in the beginnig of this document, they are subject to change without notice.
-Instead, please use the services, available in core:
+WooCommerce Payments contains a comprehensive set of internal services, but as explained at the beginning of this document, they are subject to change without notice.

+Instead, please use the following services available in core:

 - [🔗 `WC_Payments_Customer_Service_API`](services/customer-service.md)